Portraits of Rescued Farm Animals

 While working on this project, I witnessed first-hand just how wrong the stereotypes about farmed animals are.
 I met many intelligent pigs (they are at the top of the “most intelligent animals” list- well above our beloved dogs and cats), and exceptionally clean ones at that.
 I witnessed strong bonds between mother and child and deep friendships between unlikely pairs, such as Barbie the hen and Rambo the ram who were snuggling together when I visited Catskill Animal Sanctuary.
 Each portrait of a safe, rescued farm animal is a plea to help those who are still suffering.
 I invite you to view the photographs with compassionate eyes and hope you will begin to see farmed animals in a new light.

-Charta Art Books published this project as a book titled, “Sanctuary: Portraits of Rescued Farm Animals” in Fall 2012.
-In addition to my photographs the book includes handwritten stories about each animal by sanctuary founders and workers, essays by Karen Davis, president of United Poultry Concerns; Kathy Stevens, founder of the Catskill Animal Sanctuary; and Gene Baur, founder of Farm Sanctuary.
+Charta Art Books published this project as a book titled, “Sanctuary: Portraits of Rescued Farm Animals”, In addition to my photographs the book includes handwritten stories about each animal by sanctuary founders and workers, essays by Karen Davis, president of United Poultry Concerns; Kathy Stevens, founder of the Catskill Animal Sanctuary; and Gene Baur, founder of Farm Sanctuary.
 Jeffrey Masson, best selling author of “Dogs Never Lie About Love” and “The Face on Your Plate: The Truth about Food” introduces the book.
-Through print and book sales this project has been raising and donating funds to the sanctuaries depicted in the book since 2010 and continues to do so.
+Through print and book sales this project has raised and donated funds to the sanctuaries depicted in the book and continues to do so.